In January 2016, Metra filed an alternative schedule for implementing PTC by 2020.

 The efforts of Metra and other railroads working to implement PTC have been affected by a number of challenges, including:

-- Expense: PTC implementation is expected to cost Metra $350 million to $400 million, equal to the amount of federal funding Metra receives every 2½ years.
+- Expense: PTC implementation is expected to cost Metra more than $400 million, equal to the amount of federal funding Metra receives every 2½ years.
 And, PTC is expected to add $15 million to $20 million a year to Metra’s operating costs.

 - Interoperability: PTC systems adopted by various railroads must be able to communicate with each other so that trains can move seamlessly between tracks controlled by different systems.
 Achieving PTC interoperability in Chicago will be especially complicated, since the region has the most complex railroad network in the country.